SDG3 - Good Health and Well-being

 Air pollution’s health impacts

-According to the WHO, some 7 million people die annually as a result of air pollution.
+According to the WHO, some 7 million people die annually from air pollution.
 More than 90 percent of the world’s population lives in areas where air pollution exceeds WHO limits.
-Air pollution is linked to a number of illnesses including asthma, diabetes, and heart disease.
+Air pollution is linked to several illnesses, including asthma, diabetes, and heart disease.

 United Nations Global Goals for Sustainable Development

 Before the pandemic, major progress was made in improving the health of millions of people.
 Significant strides were made in increasing life expectancy and reducing some of the common killers associated with child and maternal mortality.
-But more efforts are needed to fully eradicate a wide range of diseases and address many different persistent and emerging health issues.
-By focusing on providing more efficient funding of health systems, improved sanitation, and hygiene, and increased access to physicians, significant progress can be made in helping to save the lives of millions.
+However, more efforts are needed to eradicate a wide range of diseases and address many different persistent and emerging health issues.
+By focusing on providing more efficient funding for health systems, improved sanitation and hygiene, and increased access to physicians, significant progress can be made in helping save millions of lives.

 COVID-19 response

-The World Health Organization (WHO) has been leading the global effort to tackle COVID-19.
-The Strategic Preparedness and Response Plan, produced by WHO and partners, outlines the public health measures that countries should take to prepare for and respond to COVID-19.
-The Strategy Update of April 2020 provides further guidance for the public health response to COVID-19 at national and sub-national levels and highlights the coordinated support that is required from the international community to meet the challenge of COVID-19.
+The World Health Organization (WHO) has led the global effort to tackle COVID-19.
+The Strategic Preparedness and Response Plan, produced by WHO and partners, outlines the public health measures countries should take to prepare for and respond to COVID-19.
+The Strategy Update of April 2020 provides further guidance for the public health response to COVID-19 at national and sub-national levels.
+It highlights the coordinated support required from the international community to meet the challenge of COVID-19.

-People and organizations who want to help fight the pandemic and support WHO and partners can donate through the COVID-19 Solidarity Response Fund which supports WHO’s work to track and understand the spread of the virus, to ensure patients get the care they need and frontline workers get essential supplies and information, and to accelerate research and development of a vaccine and treatments for all who need them.
+People and organizations who want to help fight the pandemic and support WHO and partners can donate through the COVID-19 Solidarity Response Fund.
+This fund supports WHO’s work to track and understand the spread of the virus, ensure patients get the care they need, ensure frontline workers get essential supplies and information, and accelerate research and development of a vaccine and treatments for all who need them.

 The pandemic is much more than a health crisis.
 It requires a whole-of-government and whole-of-society response, matching the resolve and sacrifice of frontline health workers.